 See giant bolts of lightning, make a rainbow, and manipulate an indoor tornado at "Science Storms."

 Use the museum map to plan out your visit.
-Your best bet is to hit a couple of highlights (the onboard U-boat tour will take about 20 minutes) and then see a couple of quirky exhibits.
+Your best bet is to hit a couple of highlights (the onboard U-boat tour will take about 20 minutes), and then see a few quirky exhibits.

 If the kids get grouchy, bring them to the Idea Factory, a giant playroom where they can play with water cannons, blocks, and cranks.
-Limited to ages 10 and younger.
+It's limited to ages 10 and younger.

 Relax with some ice cream in the old-fashioned ice-cream parlor, tucked away in a genteel re-creation of an Illinois main street.

-On nice days, hordes of sunbathers and kite-flyers camp out on the giant lawn out front—it's almost as entertaining as the museum itself.
+On nice days, hordes of sunbathers and kite flyers occupy the giant lawn out front—it's almost as entertaining as the museum itself.
 Lake Michigan is across the street.

 The museum has free-admission days, but the schedule changes often.
+It is also open for extended hours during peak periods.
 Check the website for details.